-The regalia which is worn on the Front of a jacket or waistcoat, consists of an oval cloth badge with the words “Widows Sons” across the top, below which is exhibited a square and compasses, encircled by two sprigs of acacia, and the words “Masonic bikers association” underneath.
+The regalia which is worn on the front of a jacket or waistcoat, consists of an oval cloth badge with the words “Widows Sons” across the top, below which is exhibited a square and compasses, encircled by two sprigs of acacia, and the words “Masonic Bikers Association” underneath.
 The regalia will only be worn by full members of the association.
 The lettering is gold on a black background.
 Within the Masonic Province of Wiltshire, the letter "G" does not appear within the Square and Compasses.

 THE MASONIC WING PATCH

 Although large and very detailed, this logo has much symbolism to our brethren, and is representative of our fraternity to the public.
 The three sides of the triangle represent the degrees of traditional blue lodge masonry, while the three points represent the burning tapers.
 The all-seeing eye reminds us that our thoughts words and actions are always being observed, and to respond accordingly.
 The square, level and plumb represents the three principal officers of the lodge, and is symbolic of our working tools.
 The rising sun represents the Master of the Lodge at the apex of the triangle, while reminding us the sun never sets on freemasonry; its light is cast forever to all points of the globe.
 The wings demonstrate personal freedom and liberty, ideas at the heart of every mason.
 They also are a common symbol throughout the motorcycling community and therefore demonstrate our heritage.